Edmund Yeh

 Professor of Electrical and Computer Engineering, Khoury College Courtesy Appointment

-Edmund Yeh is currently a professor of electrical and computer engineering with a Khoury College of Computer Sciences courtesy appointment.
-Before coming to Northeastern, he was an assistant and then associate professor of electrical engineering, computer science, and statistics at Yale University.
-He has also held visiting positions at MIT, Stanford University, Princeton University, University of California at Berkeley, New York University, Swiss Federal Institute of Technology – Lausanne (EPFL), and the Technical University of Munich.
+Before coming to Northeastern, Yeh was a professor of electrical engineering, computer science, and statistics at Yale University.
+He has also held visiting positions at MIT, Stanford University, Princeton University, University of California at Berkeley, New York University, Swiss Federal Institute of Technology - Lausanne, and the Technical University of Munich.
+He has been on the technical staff at the Mathematical Sciences Research Center, Bell Laboratories, and at the Space and Communications Group, Hughes Electronics Corporation.
+He is also a faculty fellow at Yale Law School's Internet Society Project.

-He has led and participated in funded research projects worth $36 million, supported by NSF, DARPA, AFOSR, ARO, DTRA, Cisco, Intel, American Tower, and Raytheon.
-Currently, he serves as a co-PI for the $6.1 million Platforms for Advanced Wireless Research (PAWR) Project Office, which collaborates with NSF and industry partners to accelerate fundamental research on wireless communication and networking technologies by establishing and overseeing multiple city-scale testing platforms across the United States.
+Yeh has led and participated in funded research projects worth $36 million, supported by NSF, DARPA, AFOSR, ARO, DTRA, Cisco, Intel, American Tower, and Raytheon.
+Currently, he serves as a co-PI for the $6.1 million Platforms for Advanced Wireless Research Project Office, which collaborates with NSF and industry partners to accelerate fundamental research on wireless communication and networking technologies by establishing and overseeing multiple city-scale testing platforms across the United States.

-He is the recipient of the Alexander von Humboldt Research Fellowship and the Army Research Office Young Investigator Award.
+Yeh is the recipient of the Alexander von Humboldt Research Fellowship and the Army Research Office Young Investigator Award.
 He has received three Best Paper Awards: at ACM in 2017, at IEEE in June 2015, and at IEEE International in July 2012.
 He has also received the Winston Churchill Scholarship, the National Science Foundation and Office of Naval Research Graduate Fellowships, the Barry M. Goldwater Scholarship, the Frederick Emmons Terman Engineering Scholastic Award, and the President’s Award for Academic Excellence from Stanford University.

-He is a senior member of the IEEE, a member of Phi Beta Kappa and Tau Beta Pi.
+Yeh is a senior member of the IEEE, and a member of Phi Beta Kappa and Tau Beta Pi.
 He served as the secretary of the Board of Governors for the IEEE Information Theory Society, the general chair for ACM SIGMETRICS 2020 and technical program committee chair for ACM MobiHoc 2021.
-He served as a steering committee member for IEEE’s International Conference on Smart Grid Communications and as general co-chair for ACM’s Conference on Information-Centric Networking.
+He also served as a steering committee member for IEEE's International Conference on Smart Grid Communications and as general co-chair for ACM's Conference on Information-Centric Networking.

 Yeh has served as an associate editor for IEEE/ACM Transactions on Networking, for IEEE Transactions on Mobile Computing, and for IEEE Transactions on Network Science and Engineering.
 He served multiple roles for the IEEE Journal on Selected Areas in Communications, first as the guest editor-in-chief of the special issue on wireless networks for internet mathematics, and later as a guest editor of the special series on smart grid communications.